syncfusion-content/maui-docs/MAUI/Range-Slider/thumb-and-overlay.md

 ## Thumb overlapping stroke color

-You can change the thumb stroke color while two thumbs are overlapping in the range slider using the `OverlapStrokeColor` property of the `ThumbStyle` class.
+You can change the thumb stroke color while two thumbs are overlapping in the range slider using the `OverlapStroke` property of the `ThumbStyle` class.

 {% tabs %}